 Click here to contact Kylie’s acting agent.

 The Australian described his composition work as ‘masterful’ and his ‘live guitar and vocal qualities’ as ‘pure magic’ in 2016.
-He was nominated for ‘Best Original Score’ in the 2012 Helpmann Awards and recent theatre composition and sound design credits credits in include Water (Black Swan STC 2019), Skylab (Black Swan STC 2018), The Caucasian Chalk Circle (Black Swan STC 2016), King Hit (Yirra Yaakin 2014) and Shaun Tan’s The Red Tree (BGTC 2012).
+He won ‘Best Composition’ at the Performing Arts WA Awards, was nominated for ‘Best Original Score’ in the 2012 Helpmann Awards and his recent theatre composition and sound design credits credits in include York (BSSTC 2021), The Cherry Orchard (BSSTC 2021), Hecate (Yirra Yaakin/Bell Shakespeare/Perth Festival 2020), Water (BSSTC 2019), Skylab (BSSTC/Yirra Yaakin 2018), The Caucasian Chalk Circle (BSSTC 2016), King Hit (Yirra Yaakin 2014) and Shaun Tan’s The Red Tree (BGTC 2012).
 His music has also featured on international advertising campaigns, television programs and the feature film H Is for Happiness (2019).

-Clint a member of the ARC Centre of Excellence for the Dynamics of Language Advisory Board and is an elected member of the AIATSIS Council.
-He was invited to present the Australian Academy of Humanities 2019 Hancock Lecture and was recipient of the 2017 Wingara Mura Excellence Award at the University of Sydney, the 2016 Robert Street Prize for the most outstanding PhD thesis each year at UWA, the 2015 UWA Eileen and Aubrey Wild Music Research Travel Scholarship and the 2013-2014 State Library of Western Australia’s J.S.
-Battye Memorial Fellowship.
+Clint is an elected member of the AIATSIS Council and a member of the ARC Centre of Excellence for the Dynamics of Language Advisory Board.
+He was awarded the 2020 John Barrett Award for Australian Studies, presented the Australian Academy of Humanities 2019 Hancock Lecture and was recipient of the 2017 Wingara Mura Excellence Award at the University of Sydney and the 2016 Robert Street Prize for the most outstanding PhD thesis each year at UWA.
 Initially a high school teacher, he has received both secondary and tertiary teaching awards.
-Clint contributed to the United Nations International Expert Group Meeting on Indigenous Languages in 2016, regularly presents at research conferences and publishes scholarly articles and book chapters.
+Clint contributed to the United Nations International Expert Group Meeting on Indigenous Languages in 2016, regularly presents at research conferences, and publishes research about music and language.

 Click here to contact Clint at ECU